Hereford Medical Group

 Has everything changed?

-- The main changes for patients have been the delivery of urgent care.
+- The main changes for patients has been the delivery of urgent care.
 Patients will still phone their usual surgery number but if an urgent, on the day, appointment is needed, it may be at Moorfield House.
 Patients who request a same day appointment will be added to a telephone triage list and will receive a return call from a clinician who may be able to help without the need for a face to face visit.
-If they can’t, the clinician will arrange a face to face appointment which will usually be at Moorfield House.
+If they can’t, the clinician will arrange a face to face appointment which will usually be at Moorfield House

 - Hereford Medical Group now has a dedicated Care Navigation Centre answering phone calls for appointments and general queries.
 This allows receptionists trained in care navigation to deal with calls in a confidential environment.
 The only phones we have within reception areas are internal ones.
-By removing phones from the reception areas we have created a more confidential environment for our patients.
+By removing phones from the reception areas we have created a more confidential environment for our patients

-I find it really difficult to get through on the phone.
 When is the best time to call?

-- The time you ring will not affect appointment availability.
+- The time you ring will not affect appointment availability

 - Patients can book appointments online.
-If you don’t currently use this service and would like to please visit any of our surgeries with two forms of ID and we will be able to provide you with log in details.
+If you don’t currently use this service and would like to please visit any of our surgeries with two forms of ID and we will be able to provide you with log in details

 Will I still be able to visit my usual site?

 - Yes you can attend the same the same site.
 However, if you could be seen quicker at a different site or it is more convenient for you we will be able to offer that option.
-For Moorfield House Surgery patients routine appointments will be held from Aylestone Hill Surgery and South Wye Medical Centre which were previously branch surgeries of Moorfield House.
+For Moorfield House Surgery patients routine appointments will be held from Aylestone Hill Surgery and South Wye Medical Centre which were previously branch surgeries of Moorfield House

 Do I contact you on the number I used before July?